owlchester/kanka-docs/docs/guides/archetypes.md

 ## Miscellaneous details

-Archetypes are bound to a category.
-Meaning that a character set as a template can only be used to create a new character.
+Archetypes are bound to a [category](/features/campaigns/categories).
+Meaning that a character set as an archetype can only be used to create a new character.

-If members of your campaign can create a character and have access to the template (meaning they can view it), they also get the option to create a new character based on the template.
+If members of your campaign can create a character and have access to the archetype (meaning they can view it), they also get the option to create a new character based on the archetype.
 The same applies for other categories of your campaign.